stephenjilani8-eng/Phase_1_Project/README.md

       1. A Phase_1_Project.ipynb notebook which contains all the code that has been written for the project
       2. A cleaned_flight_data.csv file which is the clean dataset that has been imported into Tableau for analysis and vizualization
       3. A flight.csv file which has the raw data that was taken through the cleaning process leading to the analysis and presentation
       5. A git.ignore file which contains all the files that git has been instructed to ignore.
-Except there are none in the situation
+Except there are none in this situation